Complaints against English UK language centres are rare. But, if you are experiencing problems, there are procedures to help you.

 For universities, you may approach the office of the independent adjudicator for student complaints.
 Visit www.oiahe.org.uk for more details.

 For further education colleges, academic issues can be referred to the awarding body of the qualification for which you are studying.
-Non-academic issues will be reviewed within the institution, and serious complaints of principle may be referred to the Learning and Skills Council.
+Non-academic issues will be reviewed within the institution, and serious complaints of principle may be referred to the Education and Skills Funding Agency

 Download our short information sheet to find out your next steps.